chaoss/MARS/automation-english/active_user_input/README.md

 * `focus-area1`: focus-area name should be same as the focus-area dir name in the WG
 * `metric1-name.md`: the name of metric markdown file as in the repo (should include .md extension as well)

-Note: Empty focus-areas (focus-areas with no metrics) will work as well.
+Note: _Empty focus-areas (focus-areas with no metrics) will work as well_

 * A sample structure for [wg-common](https://github.com/chaoss/wg-common) would look like this: